vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/055/04_vyaryamA_varuNashcheti.md

 stem.

 The final word of the vs., várūtham, recalls varūtā́, the final word of the 1st pāda of the hymn (1a).
-As indicated in the publ. intro., I consider vss.
+As indicated in the published introduction, I consider vss.
 3-5 to be a response to the question posed in the hymn’s first pāda.